Frequently Asked Questions (FAQs)

 How can I get the VirtuOst test?

 A CT scan is sent to O.N.
-Diagnostics for analysis and a medical report is returned by noon the following day.
+Diagnostics for analysis and the results are returned within a week.
 This service model removes capital expenditure, training and personnel costs, and ensures that every analysis is performed expertly to the highest standards of quality.